jcastro0x/ircp/README.md

 ## Conventions and Standards
 - clang-format (included in project. **WORK IN PROGRESS**)

+## Contributing

+This is a project that I'm using for my personal learning.
+However, if you wish to participate, you're welcome to copy the project, make your modifications, and then submit a request to include your changes in the original project.
+This is a way for you to contribute to the project or share any enhancements that you've made.

+## Acknowledgements

+- [Boost.Asio](https://www.boost.org/doc/libs/1_77_0/doc/html/boost_asio.html) - The Boost.Asio library for asynchronous I/O and networking.
+- [Hands-On Network Programming with C](https://handsonnetworkprogramming.com/) - A modern approach to socket programming in the C or C++ programming language.
+- [Zator Systems](https://www.zator.com/Internet/index.htm) - A spanish website about internet and its history.

 ## License
 Copyright (c) 2023 Javier Castro - jcastro0x@gmail.com